 Ask For A Checklist

-There are a few other things to think about such as cleaning, walks and even their favourite toys.
-Having a discussing before you take home any pet is worthwhile.
+There are a few other things to think about such as cleaning, walks, and even their favorite toys.
+Having a discussion before you take home any pet is worthwhile.

 Tidy Away Breakables